Kiranzigma/INFO6205-05/README.md

  The number of words typed that yields the highest number of points within the given time will be the added to the knapsack without exceeding the weight(capacity of knapsack-time in the defined use case).

- In the following table, points obtained by typing the words.Computer may be higher;but within 10sec(which is considered to be the weight) if you type the word Mode you can score higher than typing the word Computer within 10Sec(which could be typed only 2 times).
+ In the following table, points obtained by typing the words such as Computer may be higher;but within 10sec(which is considered to be the weight) if you type the word Mode you can score higher than typing the word Computer within 10Sec.
+Mode can be typed twice within 10 seconds.
 This generally finds the individual who has the ability to aim for highest cumulative points.

 Example: